Norberg/pyglet-gui/docs/button.rst

      A button drawn as a checkbox icon with the label on the side.

-    :param label: A string written in the button graphics.
+    :param label: A string or a pyglet.text.Document written to the button.
     :param is_pressed: True if the button starts pressed
     :param on_press: A callback function of one argument called when the button is pressed  (optional).
     :param align: Whether the label is left or right of the checkbox.